The impressive Castel Rodengo overlooks the Rienza stream from a hill and is famous for housing the fresco cycle dedicated ot Iwein

 More information

-Rodengo Castle stays open every year from early May to mid-October, Saturday rest day.
+Rodengo Castle stays open every year from early May to the end of September, Saturday rest day.
 It remains closed in winter.
-Season start 2025 on the 1st of May.
+Season start 2026 at the beginning of May.